PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 ```
 The development environment is usually the default, so the `RAILS_ENV` setting is most likely not strictly necessary.  **_Note that we still pull the database schema definition from `db/production_structure.sql` even though we are setting up a development database!_**

-[^4] If you set up the development and test database specifications in step 5, this means you probably want to be able to use these environments in which case you should omit the `--without` flag.
+[^4] If you set up the development and test database specifications in step 5, this means you probably actually want to be able to use these environments.
+In this case you should omit the `--without` flag.

 Some users may want to do _some_ testing but may have trouble installing
 Capybara Webkit.
 If you don't care about using Capabara Webkit for testing, you